espruino/EspruinoDocs/info/Compilation.md

 While this is fast enough for most things, occasionally you may need your code to run faster.
 Up until now you've had the option of writing [Inline Assembler](/Assembler), but now you can actually compile JavaScript directly into native code.

-**Note:** This is an online service that is only provided for [official STM32-based Espruino boards](/Order).
-It won't work on devices like ESP8266, and Bluetooth LE devices like [Puck.js](/Puck.js) don't currently support it because of bandwidth limitations during the initial connection procedure.
+**Note:** This is an online service that is only provided for [official Espruino boards](/Order).
+It won't work on devices like ESP8266 or ESP32.

 How do I use it?